Skip to content

 What is high-dose vitamin C good for?

-In high-dose vitamin C therapy, vitamin C is administered to the body via infusions.
-This form of therapy is used in orthomolecular medicine to treat girdle rosacea, for example.
+In high-dose vitamin C therapy, vitamin C is supplied to the body via infusions.
+This form of therapy is used in orthomolecular medicine, for example, for the treatment of girdle rot.

 No, vitamin C is inactivated when heated.
 Therefore, you should eat foods containing vitamin C primarily raw or blanch them only briefly.

-With a Diet rich in fruit and vegetables you can absorb a lot of this valuable antioxidant nutrient.
-A balanced diet with plenty of vitamin C and E is particularly important and valuable if you are very stressed or exposed to a lot of environmental pollution.
-You can even specifically increase your intake of ascorbic acid with foods such as barley grass powder, sea buckthorn juice or acerola.
+With a Diet rich in fruits and vegetables you can absorb a lot of the valuable, antioxidant nutrient.
+Especially when you are very stressed or exposed to many environmental stresses, a balanced diet with plenty of vitamin C and E is particularly important and valuable.
+With foods such as barley grass powder, sea buckthorn juice or acerola, you can even specifically increase your intake of ascorbic acid.

-It is best to supplement your healthy diet with other health measures such as cold shower, much movement at the fresh air and Meditation.
-If you integrate just a few of these health-promoting measures into your everyday life, you are guaranteed to notice many positive changes over time.
+The best way to complement your healthy diet is with other health measures such as cold shower, much movement at the fresh air and Meditation.
+If you incorporate just a few of these health-promoting measures into your daily routine, you're guaranteed to notice many positive changes over time.

 All the best,